-DNS Enforcement Section
+DNS Enforcement (Court) Section

-With over 42,000 orders per year issued, someone is not going to meet with compliance.
 The enforcement section, better known as the court section, is charged with taking unresolved orders and citations to correct violations to court.
 Typically this group is responsible for serving summons, verifying property conditions prior to court and reviewing the paper work required by the court.

 What Can I Do Now?